 The most notable custom move in Super Smash Bros.
-4 is Thunder Burst, a custom down special for Pikachu.
-Thunder Burst single-handedly carried Pikachu’s tournament results in this game, as a well-trained Pikachu FP would only use Thunder Burst.
+4’s competitive amiibo training scene is Thunder Burst, a custom down special for Pikachu.
+Thunder Burst single-handedly carried Pikachu’s tournament results in this game, as a well-trained Pikachu FP would rely exclusively on Thunder Burst.
 This was so effective because Thunder Burst went straight through shields and boasted a large amount of KO power.
 Another notable example of a useful custom move is Pac-Man’s Dire Hydrant.
 Equipping a Pac-Man FP with Dire Hydrant (which would explode after a few seconds instead of lingering) made it less likely to overuse its down special.
-Villager’s Timber Counter and Mario’s Gust Cape are additional examples.
+Villager’s Timber Counter and Mario’s Gust Cape are additional examples of viable custom moves in this game.

 For the most part, custom moves were completely removed from Super Smash Bros.
 Ultimate.
 The Mii Fighters, however, still have access to theirs, and some of the moves have been completely changed from Super Smash Bros.
-4. Of these, Missile Gunner – one of Mii Gunner’s side special – is occasionally banned from tournaments, though this is not common.
-Information on fighters’ optimal custom moves in Super Smash Bros.
-4 can be found through their training guides.
-Information on the Mii Fighters’ optimal custom moves in Super Smash Bros.
-Ultimate can be found in their respective training guides as well.
+4. Of these, Missile Gunner – one of Mii Gunner’s side special – is occasionally banned from tournaments, though this is not necessarily standard practice.
+Information on fighters’ optimal custom moves in both Super Smash Bros.
+4 and Super Smash Bros.
+Ultimate can be found through training guides.

 If you would like to return to the amiibo Wiki, please follow this link.